cormullion/Karnak.jl/docs/src/basics.md

 background("grey10")
 setline(0.5)
 sethue("firebrick")
-drawgraph(gd, vertexlabels = 1:nv(g))
+drawgraph(gd, vertexlabels = vertices(g))
 end 400 300

 hcat(d1, d2)
 ```

 Neither of these graphs is **connected**.
-In a connected graph, every vertex is connected to every other via some path, a sequence of edges.
+In a connected graph, every vertex is connected to some other via some path, a sequence of edges.

 ## Well-known graphs